 The Company concluded that Kowa is a customer, and the contract is not subject to accounting literature on collaborative arrangements.
 This is because the Company granted to Kowa a license to its intellectual property and provided drug product and research and pre-clinical development services, all of which are outputs of the Company's ongoing activities, in exchange for consideration.
-The Company identified the following three material promises under the license agreement: 1) the transfer of a license to intellectual property, inclusive of the related technology know-how conveyance and contract manufacturing rights and privileges ("license and know-how"); 2) the performance of specific ongoing research and non-clinical development services, and 3) the delivery of existing on hand arhalofenate clinical product.
+The Company identified the following three material promises under the license agreement: 1) the transfer of a license to intellectual property, inclusive of the related technology know-how conveyance and contract manufacturing rights and privileges (license and know-how); 2) the performance of specific ongoing research and non-clinical development services, and 3) the delivery of existing on hand arhalofenate clinical product.
 The Company's participation on the JAC is not a performance obligation as the Company's participation in the JAC is not required and is primarily for the Company's benefit to obtain updates on the progress of Kowa's activities.
 The Company provided to Kowa standard indemnification and protection of licensed intellectual property, which is part of assurance that the license meets the contract's specifications and is not an obligation to provide goods or services.

 The Company concluded that the license and know-how, the research and development services, and delivery of arhalofenate product were separate performance obligations since each was identified as a material promise that was by itself distinct.
 The Company concluded that Kowa can benefit from the license and know-how on its own by developing and commercializing arhalofenate using its own resources, and has the ability to sublicense and manufacture arhalofenate.
 The research and non-clinical development services promised will not significantly change the intellectual property underlying the license.
-Further, the Company believes that Kowa has research and evelopment expertise with compounds similar to those licensed under the agreement.
+Further, the Company believes that Kowa has research and development expertise with compounds similar to those licensed under the agreement.
 The research and development services and arhalofenate product are not integrated or dependent upon each other and are provided by the Company separately from each other.
-The licensed intellectual property was considered to be functional as it has significant standalone functionality, and grants Kowa the right to use the Company's intellectual property as it exists on the effective date of the license.
+The licensed intellectual property as it exists on the effective date of the license.
 Accordingly, license revenue was recognized upon the substantial completion of the license technology transfer during 2017.
 The research and non-clinical development services are transferred as the services are performed, with cost used as the measure of progress.
 The arhalofenate product was transferred when Kowa assumed title and control of the inventory stored at the Company's contract manufacturer upon entering into a direct contract with such manufacturer in the fourth quarter of 2017.

-To allocate transaction price among the three performance obligations, the Company estimated their standalone selling price (SSP).
-For the license and know-how, the SSP was estimated using the income approach based on assumptions regarding Kowa's future revenues from the licensed intellectual property, projected costs of research and development, manufacturing and commercialization expenses, as well as the discount rate, the development timeline, and probabilities of technical and regulatory success.
+To allocate transaction price among the three performance obligations, the Company estimated its SSP.
+For the license and knowhow, the SSP was estimated using the income approach based on assumptions regarding Kowa's future revenues from the licensed intellectual property, projected costs of research and development, manufacturing and commercialization expenses, as well as the discount rate, the development timeline, and probabilities of technical and regulatory success.
 To estimate SSP of research and non-clinical development services and arhalofenate product on hand, the Company used a cost-plus margin approach.
 The Company believes that a change in the assumptions used to determine its best estimate of selling price for the performance obligations would not have a significant effect on the allocation of consideration received to the performance obligations.